Connect with others who understand.

 Symptoms of Nonclassic CAH

-Some people with nonclassic CAH may not have any symptoms if they’re still about to make some cortisol.
+Some people with nonclassic CAH have no symptoms.
 When symptoms do occur, they usually appear in late childhood or early adulthood.
+Symptoms are linked to an overproduction of androgen and may include:

 • Severe acne

-• Rapid growth in childhood
+• Rapid growth during childhood

 • Shorter-than-expected adult height

-• Excess facial or body hair
+• Increased facial or body hair

 • Irregular menstrual periods